tdlan80/NEON-community-forecast/00_data-product-info.md

     * max of 13 bouts for tropical domains 4 & 20

 * start and end dates within a year are determined on greenness and leaf senescence determined from MODIS data
-    * 2013 to 2015: trapping began when 10-day running average low temperature was > 4deg;C and end when it was <4deg;C.
+    * 2013 to 2015: trapping began when 10-day running average low temperature was > 4&deg;C and end when it was <&4deg;C.

 * Sampling season: increasing green-up (start date) and the mid-point between decreasing greenness and minimum greenness (end date).
     * If sites experience two peak greens, the start date is based on the first cycle of greening and the end date is based on the second cycle.
-    * If temperature is unusually cold (<4deg;C), then initial sampling can be delayed or stopped earlier than in previous years
+    * If temperature is unusually cold (<&deg;C), then initial sampling can be delayed or stopped earlier than in previous years
     * No additional sampling will be carried out if the temperature remains higher than normal
 * plots will usually stay the same at each site through time, though these are subject to change (e.g. at NIWO, plot 004 was switched for plot 013 in 2017)